Leading as the wealthiest black billionaire is still Nigeria’s business mogul, Aliko Dangote.

 Industry: Telecommunications/Oil & Gas

 Mike Adenuga is the CEO of Conoil which was the first indigenous Nigerian oil exploration company to strike oil in commercial quantities in Nigeria.
+Although he had a huge drop in his net worth following the crash of the Nigerian economy, Adenuga still made it to the list of top wealthy black people in the world.
 Adenuga’s mobile telecoms company, Globacom, is the second largest operator in Nigeria.

 2. Mohammed Al-Amoudi